barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 Okay, I thought, so maybe I don't know _exactly_ how to do it with linear algebra but I intuitively know how to draw a best fit for a set of points, so I should be able to work from there and develop a more rigorous algorithm of what I'm doing by intuition.

-For example, for this set of points
+For example, for this set of points, what line would you draw?

 ![data points](https://user-images.githubusercontent.com/1283020/125375441-e508c700-e33d-11eb-91f7-31c8fb0d328c.png)